MarvinFuentes/SimplyStockApp/README.md

   <img src="screenshots/CompSelcWeekly.png" width="300" />
   <img src="screenshots/CompSelcGraphForWeekOfMArvin.png" width="300" />
 </p>
 <p align="center"><i>Radio button selection allowing users to choose between daily, weekly, or monthly analytics (default is daily).
-Once an employee is selected, the user is taken
+Once an employee is selected, the user is
-  to the available time periods based on the selected filter (weekly in this example).
-The timeframe is automatically formatted, and the user can then view analytics data showing the inventory checked out by that employee.</i></p>
+  taken to the available time periods based on the selected filter.
+The timeframe is automatically formatted, allowing managers to view inventory checkout analytics for that employee.</i></p>
 <br>

 ### Business Selection/Business Creation